-Max Malick 35 of Ocean County was living in his mothers living room for four years with his three kids.
-Thanks to a huge community effort we where able to supply him with a home a vehicle and Furniture.
-We could have not done this without the help of our Partners and the Community.
-Van dyk Group, Peoples Pantry Tomsriver , Mr Matters Habitat Of Humanity Of Tomsriver, Luminer Foundation, Asbury Park Press, and all who donated..
+Max Malick 35, of Ocean County, was living in his mother’s living room for four years with his three children.
+Thanks to a huge community effort we were able to supply him with a home, a vehicle, and furniture.
+We could not have done this without the help of our partners and the community.
+Van Dyk Group, Peoples Pantry Toms River, Mr. Matters, Habitat Of Humanity of Toms River, Luminer Foundation, Asbury Park Press, and all who donated.
 Thank you for your help and support.

-Steve Hemberger 61, was truly down on his Luck he broke his ankle and did not even know it.
-We where called out to his site and where able to help him get out of the woods get his I.D and Birth certificate and housing while his foot heals.
-Steve was Helped by us in 2014 Tent city Closer, But lost his housing to a lack of funding and work due to I.D barriers.
+Steve Hemberger 61, was truly down on his luck.
+He broke his ankle and did not even know it.
+We were called out to his site and were able to help him to get out of the woods, to get his ID and Birth Certificate and housing while his foot healed.
+Steve was helped by us in 2014 but lost his housing to a lack of funding and work due to ID barriers.
 We fixed that problem.
-Ms Judy of TomsRiver Community Church has been very helpful with Steve as well.
+Ms. Judy of Toms River Community Church has been very helpful with Steve as well.

 Haven Homeless Facts

 Over 68 people have been housed by Tent City Lakewood Project and helped with furniture essentials and transportation.

 Over 450 people served with bagged lunches by partners on the streets of New Jersey cities.